OphidiaBigData/PyOphidia/README.rst

    pip install pyophidia[prov]

-- Support for Ophidia workflows in CWL. *CWL* and *cwlref-runner* are installed
+- Support for Ophidia workflows in CWL standard. *CWL* and *cwlref-runner* are installed

 .. code-block:: bash